gregsadetsky/mias-check/README.md

 # what is this

-an extremely informal test of the tool described [here](https://news.ycombinator.com/item?id=31449147)
+an extremely informal test of the mammogram analysis tool described [here](https://news.ycombinator.com/item?id=31449147)

 ## results